Galápagos Penguin

 Habits and Lifestyle

-Due to the temperate waters of their range, Galápagos penguins are non-migratory, living in the same area throughout the year.
+Due to the temperate waters of their range, Galápagos penguins live in the same area throughout the year.
 They are social birds, gathering into large colonies, where they hunt together as well as find protection from predators.
 When the weather gets too hot, the penguins stretch out their flippers to cool off.
 In order to prevent their feet from getting sunburned on land, they usually hold their flippers over their feet, protecting them from direct rays.
-At the sunrise, these diurnal penguins leave their burrows, spending their time eating, socializing with members of their colony, caring for the chicks, and playing in the water.
-At the sunset, the birds return back to their burrows by marching.
+At sunrise, these penguins leave their burrows, spending their time eating, socializing with members of their colony, caring for the chicks, and playing in the water.
+At the sunset, they return back to their burrows by marching.

 Seasonal behavior